 - Olivier Bournez teached "Algorithmic and Complexity" in Master 1st year of Nancy I University, and "Algorithmic Verification" in Master 2nd year of Nancy I University. - Johanne Cohen teached "Distributed Algorithmic" in Master 1st year of Nancy I University, and in 2nd year of ESIAL.
-She also teached "Algorithmique des télécommunications" in master 2nd year of Versailles University. - Isabelle Gnaedig is coordinator of the course on "Program and Software Specification" at ESIAL, 3rd year.
-In this context, she also gave courses and supervised practical works on "Algebraic Specifications, the LOTOS Language and the Semantics of Concurrent Processes". - Jean-Yves Marion is in charge of the option "Ingénierie des systèmes informatiques" at École des Mines de Nancy and teaches, a full service, in second and third year of ENSMN.
+She also teached "Algorithmique des télécommunications" in master 2nd year of Versailles University.

+- Isabelle Gnaedig is coordinator of the course on "Design of Safe Software" at ESIAL, 3rd year.
+In this context, she also gave courses and supervised practical works on "Rule-based Programming". - Jean-Yves Marion is in charge of the option "Ingénierie des systèmes informatiques" at École des Mines de Nancy and teaches, a half service, in second and third year of ENSMN. - Guillaume Bonfante is teaching (full service) at the "Ecole des Mines de Nancy".